 How far is Mars from Earth?

-On average, the distance to Mars from Earth is 140 million miles (225 million kilometers), according to NASA.
-However, the distance to Mars from Earth is constantly changing.
+The distance to Mars from Earth is constantly changing.
 Like a pair of cars on a racetrack, Mars and Earth orbit the sun at different speeds.
 Earth has an inside lane and moves around the sun more quickly.
 Plus, both have elliptical orbits, rather than perfect circles.

 In theory, the closest the planets could come together would be when Mars is at its closest point to the sun (perihelion) and Earth is at its farthest point (aphelion).
 In that situation, the planets would be 33.9 million miles (54.6 million kilometers) from each other.
 But that has never happened in recorded history.
 The closest known approach was 34.8 million miles (56 million km) in August 2003.

-Incidentally, that closest approach kicked off asocial media trend.
+Incidentally, that closest approach kicked off a social media trend.
 Every August, posts, memes and emails claim that Mars will appear as large as a full moon.
 In 2003, "someone somewhere pointed out that at a magnification of 75x in a telescope, Mars would appear as big in the eyepiece (half a degree wide) as the Moon does unmagnified," Sky & Telescope's Alan MacRobert explained.
 Not only did the chain letter get rewritten to omit the magnification, it also continued to spread long after 2003.

 At the other end of the scale, when both planets are at aphelion — their farthest distance from the sun — and the two worlds are on opposite sides of the sun, they can be 250 million miles (401 million km) apart — a whopping 7.37 times the closest possible separation.